HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/wcm_development/wcm_rest/wcm_rest_query/wcm_rest_adhoc.md

 ```

 !!!note
     The `options=item-path-full` only works with the query API.

 ## Adding more detailed information to the REST API search query results

 Several other fields of a requested item can be included by specifying the `options=details` URL parameter.
+These include:

+    - the user who created the item
+    - the creation date
-These include: the user that created the item and the creation date, if the item is a favorite, if the item is locked, and an access control link gets added to the links section.
+    - if the item is a favorite
+    - if the item is locked
+    - an access control link that gets added to the links section

 For example:

 ```